 Montgomery County DUI Lawyer

 Unfortunately, crackdowns on drunk driving often lead to the constitutional rights of motorists being violated.
 An aggressive approach to stopping drunk driving can also lead to innocent people being arrested, or to prosecutors vigorously prosecuting suspected DUI offenders to use them as an example to deter others.
 Those who are charged with driving under the influence of alcohol or drugs need to know the consequences they face when a case moves forward against them, and should contact a Montgomery County DUI lawyer for help ensuring their rights within the criminal justice system are protected.
-Call today and schedule a free consultation with a DUI lawyer in Maryland.
+Call today and schedule a free consultation with a dedicated criminal attorney.

 Alcohol-Related Driving Offenses

-- The Montgomery County Police Alcohol Initiatives Unit is tasked with detecting alcohol-related offenses.
-The Unit routinely works with officers from six Montgomery County police districts to set up checkpoints and periods of heightened enforcement to catch drivers impaired by drugs or alcohol.
+The Montgomery County Police Alcohol Initiatives Unit is tasked with detecting alcohol-related offenses.
+The Unit routinely works with officers from six MoCo police districts to set up checkpoints and periods of heightened enforcement to catch drivers impaired by drugs or alcohol.
 Their efforts are part of the Checkpoint Strike Force program, an enforcement and education campaign organized by the National Highway Traffic Safety Administration (NHTSA).

 Maryland Transportation Code Section 21-902 divides DUI charges into two primary categories: driving under the influence or driving while impaired.